First-Time Mom

 I vividly remember the early months... those late nights alone—sitting on the couch in the quiet of our living room, baby cradled in my arms, tears streaming down my face as I whispered desperate prayers, asking God for help.
 I didn’t want to dread these precious moments with my daughter; I wanted to savor them.
 But up until that point, I couldn’t.
 I was in excruciating pain.
 All I wanted was to nurture my baby and meet her needs in the most biologically natural way, yet it felt as if my body was failing me.

-When I developed mammary constriction syndrome (a condition I wouldn’t wish on my worst enemy), it was difficult to find clear answers.
+When I developed a cluster of persistent, severe symptoms—marked by episodes of vasoconstriction and deep, neuropathic pain—finding clear answers proved difficult.
 Those I consulted reassured me that everything appeared normal—baby’s latch was good, and there were no obvious issues.
 Still, I was in significant pain, and no one could explain why, let alone offer meaningful help.
 So, my deep dive into lactation research began, armed with nothing but determination and Google.

 My WHY